 Moderation is another means by which CMI quality assures Centre assessment decisions.
-Each Quality Manager supervises, and is supported by, a team of Moderators, Markers and a Lead Moderator.
+Each Quality Manager supervises and is supported by a team of Moderators, Markers and Lead Moderators.
 Each Moderator (or Marker where required) will be allocated to a Centre to ensure consistency of approach.